 Why one new truck matters at Kaibosh – and why people matter even more.

 As our 2026 annual appeal wraps up, Board Member Toni reflects on our goal (to fund a new truck) and what the real driving force is at Kaibosh – the collective impact of our community of supporters.
+In part two, she unpacks preventable food loss and waste and food security challenges in Aotearoa and, how one new truck can be a key part to scale up a solution.

 When you look at Aotearoa’s big food system challenges, it can feel a bit like the mountain in the old story classic, The Little Engine That Could.